NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 - Make gpu-backend-agnostic with KernelAbstractions.jl
 - this physics could be better done with PFASST
 - non-dimensionalize everything following @langtangen2016scaling
+- use a variable size time discretization algorithm, then base integration of those differences

 #pagebreak()
 #bibliography(